 Bridget will be showcasing on our stand at Decorex from 16th – 19th September.
-Design-Nation caught up with Bridget about her practice, inspiration and future plans.
+Design-Nation caught up with Bridget recently and she told us about her practice, inspiration and future plans.

 Design-Nation asked: Can you tell us about your practice and how your business began?

 Bridget Macklin: I started using porcelain after a short course on mould making & slip casting at Bath Spa University and found that I was immediately hooked.
 Shortly afterwards I signed up for a course at City Lit College in Holborn.
 One thing led to another and I became more and more infatuated with clays, particularly the contrast between the pure, white, luxurious feel of porcelain and the grungiest materials that I could lay my hands on.
 This has remained my practice to date.
 It involves massive risks with materials and fantastic surprises when I open the kiln.